Alan4247748/friendly-potato/docs/Tech Writing/Addestino.md

 ## My Role

-As a Tech writer, I conducted technical interviews to produce a variety of content, including case studies, technology updates, newsletters, linkedin posts, and profile pieces.
+As a Tech writer, I conducted technical interviews to write a variety of content, including case studies, technology updates, newsletters, linkedin posts, and profile pieces, and technical articles.

 ## Technical Topics